A Workplace Culture of Fun, Trust and High-Performance for Your Virtual Staff

 If people are shy, start talking.
 Ask after them, their kids, their plans for the weekend.
 Let their personalities and hobbies be known to each other, so they can truly make connections.

 Let social media be social – Sure, you use your accounts for business, too, but social media is meant to be social.
 All work and no play makes your company dull.
 A workplace culture of fun and great humor attracts customers, too.
-Don’t just post things about work– post things that happen at work, like pranks, or jokes.
+Don’t just post things about work– post things that happen at work, like jokes, or fun holiday events.

-People love to laugh– our social media specialists have a treasure trove of hilarious content.
-We laugh over them while we work on them!
+People love to laugh– social media specialists have a treasure trove of hilarious content.
+And happy employees make happy customers.

 A Culture of Trust